TheDiamondYT1/pe.thediamondyt.tk/_wiki/api/realms/endpoints/PendingInvites.md

 ---
-title: Realms API | New Trial
+title: Realms API | Pending Invites
-permalink: /wiki/api/realms/new-trial/
+permalink: /wiki/api/realms/invites/
-shortname: New Trial
 ---
-## New Trial
+## Pending Invites
+This endpoint returns the names of the players you have invited to join your realm.

 ---

 |**Host**|pocket.realms.minecraft.net:443|
 |**Authentication**|Yes|

 ### Constructing the request
 ```
-GET /trial/new
+GET /invites/pending
 ```

 ##### Headers